 This report uses the IPCC definition of mitigation: "A human intervention to reduce emissions or enhance the sinks of greenhouse gases".
-(IPCC 2018).
+(IPCC 2018) "A human intervention to reduce emissions or enhance the sinks of greenhouse gases" (IPCC-2021, AR6-WGI).
 This is essentially the same sense in which the word was used in the 2007 World Heritage Committee Policy ("Mitigation: an anthropogenic intervention to reduce the sources or enhance the sinks of greenhouse gases (IPCC)").
 Readers should not confuse this usage with the more general sense in which the word 'mitigation' is sometimes used in the heritage context (namely, measures to avoid, prevent, reduce or offset negative effects on Outstanding Universal Value or other values).